-I am also bound by the code of ethics of the College of Psychoanalysts - UK, which can be found here, and commit to uphold all sections of the UKCP Ethical Principles and Code of Professional Conduct, available here.
+I am also bound by the Code of Professional Conduct of the College of Psychoanalysts - UK, which can be found here, and commit to uphold all sections of the UKCP Code of Ethics and Professional Practice, available here.

 Confidentiality / Data protection